DevOpsBootcamp/website/source/configuration-management.rst

 .. note::

-    Ansible's *langauge* is Yaml, which is basically JSON but easier to read and write.
+    Ansible's *language* is Yaml, which is basically JSON but easier to read and write.
 This is similar to Puppet in it limits the possible functionality, but again: these tools all achieve the same result, they just get there in different ways.